AB-David/Real-Time-Bus-Tracker/README.md

 ### *Usage*:
 1. link to the file
-2. Wait 15 seconds to see the updated location (Do not change the timeout setting to less than 15 seconds in order Not to be banned from MBTA data servers)
+2. Wait 15 seconds to see the updated bus location (Do not change the timeout setting to less than 15 seconds, in order not to be banned from MBTA data servers)

 ### *Roadmap*
 Next versions will show the route and number of seats availabe on the bus